Publish a book or book chapter open access - test

 Find out more about different publishing models on the OA Books Toolkit.

-If you have published using a traditional model, you are still encouraged to deposit your long-form research output in the Oxford University Research Archive (ORA).
+If you have published using a traditional model, you are still encouraged to deposit your work in ORA

-Many publishers allow you to make a single chapter (or 10%) of a book open access by depositing it in a repository like the Oxford University Research Archive (ORA).
+Many publishers allow you to make a single chapter (or 10%) of a book open access by depositing it in a repository like ORA.
 Always check the publisher’s policy first, and note the following:

 • Which version can I deposit?
 Some publishers allow you to deposit the author accepted manuscript; others only allow the submitted version (before peer review).